GradByte/TravelJournal/README.md

 # TravelJournal
 With this application, you can keep track of your business or personal travels.
 Add a picture to your travel and it'll help you to remember those days.
 The current version has only for different element for a travel.
 These are photo, country, city, and type("Business"/"Personal").
 In the near future, the "note" part can be added to travels.
 With that, you're going to be able to jot down your travel story too.
+(Note part is added, you can type down whatever you like to that space!!!)

 ## App Features
 - Add new travel